greedyemu/website/README.md

 https://greedyemu.com is hosted on AWS using S3, Route 53, CloudFront and Certificate Manager.

+These are the official guides:

-To sync files between Github and AWS S3 bucket using Github Actions:
+Sync files between Github and AWS S3 bucket using Github Actions:
 https://github.com/enamhasan/GitHub-S3-Sync

 Host a static website using AWS S3: